 Most hotels in Page and Flagstaff will serve free breakfast in the morning.
 Grab something quick to get you started on your day.
 If you spend the night in Flagstaff or in Cameron, you’ll have to start very early.
 If you slept in Page, you can have a bit more relaxing morning.

-The second day of this itinerary is going to revolve around your visit to the two major attractions in the Page area: Antelope Canyon (Upper or Lower Canyon) and Horseshoe Bend.
+The second day of this itinerary is going to revolve around your visit to the two major attractions in the Page area: Antelope Canyon (Upper or Lower Canyon, or Canyon X) and Horseshoe Bend.
 We recommend touring Lower Antelope Canyon.
 Alternatively, if you have trouble walking or descending stairs, opt for the Upper Antelope Canyon.

 TIP: To get the best light for your photos, plan the first half of your day like this: